gnanasai5111/Software-concepts/React/react-advanced.md

 - Fiber marks this subtree with a “suspended” status.
 - React shows a fallback UI and keeps other parts interactive.
 - When ready, React re-renders the suspended component without blocking the rest of the UI.

+## Lazy Loading
+- Lazy Loading in React is the process of loading components only when they are needed, which helps in reducing the initial bundle size and improving performance.

+## Memoization
+- Prevents unnecessary re-renders by memoizing components based on props.

+## Dynamic Imports
+- Dynamic imports in JavaScript are used to load modules asynchronously, which can be useful in React for code-splitting or lazy loading parts of an app only when needed.